-The year 2020 has been filled with challenges that have tested us in ways we never imagined.
-While we look forward to a brighter new year, it’s important that we take care of ourselves and our loved ones now, by strengthening our immune defenses and renewing our commitment to living a healthful lifestyle.
-Nutritional Excellence can make COVID harmless—so don’t take risks with dangerous foods.
+While we look forward to the new year ahead, it’s important that we take care of our health now, by strengthening our antioxidant and immune defenses and renewing our commitment to living a healthful lifestyle.

 Showcase your Nutritarian cooking skills

-Having a small celebration with just your own household is the perfect opportunity to revamp your menu.
+Committing to staying on your health-promoting diet throughout the holidays is the perfect opportunity to revamp your menu.
 And what a great way to start some new – healthful – holiday traditions!
 You can find some amazing Nutritarian recipes on my website – for appetizers, main dishes, sides, dressings, desserts and more.
 Almost every traditional holiday food has a healthful counterpart that is just as enjoyable.

-Challenge: You want to help your loved ones live long and healthy lives.
+Challenge: You want to help your loved ones eat more healthfully.

-Challenge: It’s been a tough year and now it’s the holidays – and you’re tempted to turn to food for comfort.
+Challenge: The holidays are busy and stressful – and you’re tempted to skip workouts and turn to food for comfort.

 Now more than ever, it’s important to maintain your level of commitment to the Nutritarian lifestyle.
 Remember all the things you usually do to avoid being tempted by conventional foods?
 Keep doing them!